pranav-gupta1/clima-iOS/README.md

 //Note: I learned the main concepts from an online course.
 Created individually and checked as I went, in addition to Swift and Open Weather API documentation.
-Credits to Angela/London App Bewery for reference.
+Credits to Angela Yu/London App Bewery for reference.